willstobo/spps-brownbags/jenkins-jobs/PITCHME.md

 - Bitbucket webhooks
 ---
 ## Jenkins
-Our deployment tool for SPPS
 Jobs are configured with
 - Parameters
 - Triggers
 - Build Scripts
-- Post Build Scripts
+- Post Build Actions
+---
+## Jenkins
+The different types of jobs we have
+- AutomationTesting
+- Deploy_jobs
+- DevOps
+- FBPR
+- Initialisation_jobs
 ---
 ## Deployment Pipelines
 ![Pipelines for our major applications](jenkins-jobs/DeploymentPipelines.png)